Menopause Making You Look Masculine

-If you have high levels of insulin or insulin resistance, this needs to be corrected for optimal health.
+If you have high levels of Fat Storing Hormone or Fat Storing Hormone resistance, this needs to be corrected for optimal health.
 This can be done effectively by adopting a healthy keto diet.

-Both carbohydrates and proteins trigger insulin in the body.
+Both carbohydrates and proteins trigger Fat Storing Hormone in the body.
 Fat, on the other hand, does not.
-Adopting a keto diet, then, can help prevent insulin spikes and steady these levels.
-This will help with androgen levels and other persistent health concerns that are associated with insulin resistance, including weight gain, chronic inflammation, and more.
+Adopting a keto diet, then, can help prevent Fat Storing Hormone spikes and steady these levels.
+This will help with androgen levels and other persistent health concerns that are associated with Fat Storing Hormone resistance, including weight gain, chronic inflammation, and more.

-To optimize liver health, you get on keto with intermittent fasting to handle the high insulin.
+To optimize liver health, you get on keto with intermittent fasting to handle the high Fat Storing Hormone.
 You increase your cruciferous vegetables and vegetables, in general, to help heal the liver.